Nearly two dozen incarcerated individuals received conditional job offers during a recent hiring event at California State Prison, Solano.

 “Following the completion of their training, Caltrans is proud to offer these Californians jobs in maintaining our highways,” said Caltrans Director Toks Omishakin.
 “These jobs can lead to rewarding careers in civil service.
 Caltrans is pleased to partner in this effort.”

 The hiring event was the second to take place at CSP-Solano.
-A total of 34 incarcerated individuals took the entry-level Highway Maintenance Worker or Landscape Maintenance Worker exam with 33 successfully passing one or both exams.
+A total of 34 took the entry-level Highway or Landscape Maintenance Worker exam.
+In all, 33 successfully passed one or both exams.
 Since the first workshop and hiring event in 2019, 33 incarcerated applicants received conditional job offers from Caltrans.

 The $37 million Prison to Employment Initiative, a three-year workforce and reentry services integration across the state’s 14 regions, aims to improve labor market outcomes for the state’s justice-involved and formerly incarcerated populations.